Athithya117/Hybrid-RAGOps-aws/docs/pulumi_aws/01_network/core_network.md

    * KMS key policies are tricky.
 The module sets a key policy that grants usage to the Flow Logs service principal and to the account root (via `aws:SourceAccount`), and also creates grants when necessary.
 Still, different AWS accounts and organizations might need extra policy statements.

-4. **Glue crawler / ETL timing**
+4. **Glue crawler timing**

    * The crawler may take several minutes to detect partitions.
-ETL jobs take time depending on data volume.
 The Pulumi apply completes when resources are created; data ingestion / catalog population may still be in progress.

 5. **IAM least-privilege tradeoffs**